Yes, – I did it MY WAY. The Al Forno way, because who cooks stovetop lasagna? That would be like baking a tetrazzini, or

 What initially made me think of this lasagna was the bechamel sauce being the one and only sauce, and I could definitely pull off a bechamel in my electric fondue pot.
 Not to mention, if making a savory lasagna, the hosts maintained that bechamel sauce was a must, as was pasta from scratch, which I have a lot of experience with, so another plus in that respect.
 I could once again pull off another DB challenge without having to enter the kitchen.
 I’m gaming the kitchen system.

 The pasta recipe given to us was made with the addition of spinach (pasta verde).
 It called for the spinach to be chopped and beaten into the flour volcano with the eggs.
 Not being one to make things easier on myself, I ended up grinding the fresh spinach into a juicy paste (which took for-ev-er!) in a mortar and pestle so the end result would be a pasta that was uniform green in color.
 However, I wimped out on the manual rolling.
 After trying to roll several sheets by hand, it was apparent I wasn’t going to get them as thin as needed without being able to stand up and roll, so I gave in and used my hand crank pasta machine.

 So, instead of the recipe as is, I decided to use the caramelized onions from the Williams-Sonoma recipe in my lasagne (I’ll get to that in a minute), but add thinly sliced Italian sausage in lieu of the pancetta, and diced roasted red bell peppers to the bechamel – sort of a kicked up ode to the smells that wafted from the Midway during my teenage summers in Seaside Heights at the Jersey Shore.
-I also doubled the bechamel since I wasn’t making the meat ragu, although I didn’t use all of it..just enough to make sure the lasagna sheets cooked through and the final result wasn’t like biting into a block of Sahara or Mojave.
+I also doubled the bechamel since I wasn’t making the meat ragu, although I didn’t use all of it – just enough to make sure the lasagna sheets cooked through and the final result wasn’t like biting into a block of Mojave desert.